bds-ailab/syn2real/CONTRIBUTING.md

 ## Asking a question

+Please open a GitHub Issue so that the discussion remains public and can benefit everyone.
- Ask any question about how to use Syn2Real by mail to anais.druart@eviden.com.
+Ask any other question about how to use Syn2Real by mail to anais.druart@eviden.com.